 In countries such as Jordan and Palestine, placed under British tutelage, English had the larger linguistic influence and was the language of education in schools.
 Words such as جريدة (jareeda) for a newspaper (from the English word journal) and سكرتير (sekreter) for secretary are some examples.

 An exchange can also be seen between Palestinian Arabic and Hebrew with some words borrowed from Hebrew to Arabic without any change (deši (grass), širutīm (toilets), eisik (business) while others are modified (the word masom, meaning roadblock, is Arabized by adding the suffix “at” when used in the plural to become masomat).

 A distinction should be made between urban varieties of Levantine Arabic, which remain largely homogenous, and the rural varieties that exhibit significant changes, especially in isolated areas.

-We can also distinguish sub dialects, obvious especially in rural populations2:
+We can also distinguish sub-dialects, obvious especially in rural populations2:

-- Northern Levantine Arabic, spoken in Lebanon, Northern Palestine and Syria.
+- Northern Levantine Arabic, spoken in Lebanon, Northern Palestine, and Syria.

-- South Levantine Arabic, spoken in Palestine between Nazareth and Bethlehem, in the Syrian Hauran mountains, and in western Jordan.
+- South Levantine Arabic, is spoken in Palestine between Nazareth and Bethlehem, in the Syrian Hauran mountains, and in western Jordan.